bmeg/grip-viewer/README.md

 # GRIP Schema Viewer

-To use this project with [GRIP](https://github.com/bmeg/grip) run `yarn build` and configure your GRIP server's content directory to at the build directory.
+To use this app with [GRIP](https://github.com/bmeg/grip), run `yarn build` and configure your
+server's content directory to point at the resulting build directory.

 ```
 Server:
   ContentDir: /path/to/grip-viewer/build/
 ```

-Start your GRIP server and access the React app via your configured HTTP port.
+Start your GRIP server and view the app via the server's HTTP port.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).